semanticdatalayer/SML/sml-reference/catalog.md

 Enables/disables speculative aggregates for the repository.

-When enabled, the AtScale engine automatically creates aggregate tables that it anticipates being useful based on your models.
+When enabled, the query engine automatically creates aggregate tables that it anticipates being useful based on your models.
 These are intended to improve the performance of queries from client BI tools faster than with demand-defined aggregates alone.